 Infusing crushed anise seeds in boiling water is a gentle, natural remedy for many digestive issues.
-Drinking anise tea is beneficial for gas, indigestion and an upset stomach.
+Drinking anise tea is beneficial for gas, indigestion, and an upset stomach.
 It can even be used to help with colic — a nursing mother can drink a cup of tea and pass on the soothing benefits to the baby.
 Another option is to give a child anise water with a medicine dropper, although always talk to your pediatrician first.

 Anise seed is good for relieving digestive problems because it has anti-spasmodic and carminative properties, easing the stomach and supporting digestion.
-For stomach issues it blends well with fennel and caraway.
+For stomach issues, it blends well with fennel and caraway.

 Increasing Milk Flow

 Drinking this aromatic tea regularly can also benefit nursing mothers.
 Anise seed encourages milk production due to a mild oestrogenic effect.
-For the same reason it may help with low libido and menopausal symptoms.
-This herb is safe for nursing mothers, but always talk to your doctor before using any form of herbal medicine if you are pregnant or breastfeeding.
+For the same reason, it may help with low libido and menopausal symptoms.
+This herb is safe for nursing mothers but always talk to your doctor before using any form of herbal medicine if you are pregnant or breastfeeding.
 To help increase milk flow anise seed can be blended with fenugreek.

 How to use Anise seeds in cooking

-Aniseed seeds produce a sweet flavor and are used to prepare a range of sweet and savoury dishes.
+Aniseed seeds produce a sweet flavour and are used to prepare a range of sweet and savoury dishes.
 Their use in beverages is also pretty common.
-You can heighten the flavor of these seeds even further by toasting them gently.
+You can heighten the flavour of these seeds even further by toasting them gently.
 The easiest way of preventing evaporation of the volatile essential oils of aniseed seeds is adding freshly ground powder of the same to the dishes at the very last moment.

 Anise seeds, on the other hand, are frequently used for preparing sweet treats.
 It’s in fact one of the most favourite spices of dessert chefs around the globe.
 Use of the ingredient is also common in biscuit and cookie recipes.
 Preparing basic anise seed cookies is extremely easy.
-Just add a spoonful of roasted anise seeds to a traditional sugar cookie base, divide it in cookie moulds of your choice, and bake.
+Just add a spoonful of roasted anise seeds to a traditional sugar cookie base, divide it into cookie moulds of your choice, and bake.
 You will get a jarful of crunchy anise seed cookies.
 The butter added to the cookie base never competes with the characteristic licorice flavour of anise and allows the seeds to shine.
-These anise seed cookies taste best when served with coffee and makes one of the most popular sweet treats served during Xmas.
-You can try our favorite anise seed cookie recipe here
+These anise seed cookies taste best when served with coffee and make one of the most popular sweet treats served during Xmas.
+You can try our favourite anise seed cookie recipe here

 You can enhance the taste of steamed rice by cooking it with roasted anise seeds, raisins, and nuts.
 This recipe tastes best when served with a spicy side dish made using chicken or red meat.

-Use of aniseed seeds is extremely common in Chinese recipes.
+The use of aniseed seeds is extremely common in Chinese recipes.
 The famous five-spice powder used in Chinese recipes includes both aniseed and star anise and two main ingredients; the other three ingredients used for preparing this spice blend are Szechuan pepper, cinnamon, and cloves.

-What can i susbstitute for anise seeds?
+What can I substitute for anise seeds?